 For the lens materials depending on what type of lens you go with, there can be a wide range of materials for you to pick from.
 The better the material you get the thinner, more lightweight, and durable your lenses are going to be.
 Take a look below.

 - 1.5 Index Lens – This is your standard plastic lens material.
 Plastic lenses provide great optical clarity and are much lighter than glass, however, the material isn’t very impact resistant and is vulnerable to chipping and cracking.

-- 1.57 Index Lens – This lens is generally a blend of materials and provides a slightly thinner and stronger material then its standard plastic counterpart.
+- 1.57 Index Lens – This lens is generally a blend of materials and provides a slightly thinner and stronger material than its standard plastic counterpart.

-- 1.59 Index Lens – These are polycarbonate lenses and is your most impact resistant lenses.
+- 1.59 Index Lens – These are polycarbonate lenses and is your most impact-resistant lenses.
 Polycarbonate lenses are generally used for children’s eyewear as well as sports and safety applications.
-This is the lens material that I generally recommend because most online retailers already offer it free with their eyewear and if they don’t the upgrade isn’t very expensive anyways.
+This is the lens material that I generally recommend because most online retailers already offer it free with their eyewear and if they don’t the upgrade isn’t very expensive anyway.

 - 1.6-1.74 Index Lens – These are your high index lenses and can be beneficial for anyone that has a stronger prescription.
 High-index lenses provide lenses that are thinner and lighter than polycarbonate and standard plastic lenses.
 The higher the index of the lens you get the thinner and lighter the lens is.

 Often times people would ask me if they would still be able to see if they picked the standard 1.5 index plastic lenses and of course you can still see.
 While there are slight clarity differences between different lens materials, you will still be able to see clearly out of any lens material.